sdkcarlos/artyom.js/README.md

 npm run sandbox
 ```

-With any of the previous methods, navigate to https://localhost:8443 and explore artyom in your browser.
+With any of the previous methods, navigate to `https://localhost:8443` and explore artyom in your browser.
+You can directly debug the sandbox from mobile devices in the Local Area Network ([read this article for more information](http://ourcodeworld.com/articles/read/404/how-to-use-the-artyom-js-sandbox-on-lan-connected-devices)).

 # Languages